akharrou/sphinx-restructuredtext/docs/Hyperlinking - rst,nts,ksa,2020-1110173840.rst

 Synopsis
 **********************************************************************

-You can hyperlink to all kinds of things, all the way from webpage, to local documents, sections, to particular paragraphs, images, and any content.
-And there's a couple dozen ways of doing so:
+You can hyperlink to all kinds of things: webpages, local documents (files), sections, particular paragraphs, images, and any content.

+There's a couple dozen ways of hyperlinking, here are a few:

 - `standalone hyperlinks`_
 - `embedded URI, aliases`_